 How much does a vinyl-liner pool cost?

 If the kids are pestering you for a pool, but you don’t want to invest in an in-ground pool, a prefabricated above-ground vinyl-liner pool is a cost-effective option.
 You can also have an in-ground vinyl-liner pool professionally installed for around the same price as a fibreglass pool.
-While DIY in-ground kits are available from around $10,000, excluding installation costs which include pouring a concrete floor, once again you need to know what you are doing and take into account the costs for excavation and concrete works.
+While DIY in-ground pool kits are available from around $10,000, excluding installation costs which include pouring a concrete floor, once again you need to know what you are doing and take into account the costs for excavation and concrete works.

 Additionally, vinyl-liner pools require a higher level of regular maintenance than fibreglass or concrete pools, a factor covered in Part Two of this article.